According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 7.

 The organ system of the body that is responsible for the transport of material throughout the body is called the circulatory system.

 - The materials transported are nutrients, oxygen, carbon dioxide, cells, etc.

 - The medium of transportation is blood.

-- The primary parts of the circulatory system are heart, arteries and veins.
+- The primary parts of the circulatory system are the heart, arteries and veins.

-- Blood is a fluid tissue that transports nutrients and oxygen to the cells and carries away carbon dioxide and other waste products in our body.
+- Blood is a fluid tissue that transports nutrients and oxygen to the cells and carries away carbon dioxide and other waste products in our bodies.